Do Pinched Nerves Go Away on Their Own?

 Identifying a Pinched Nerve

-Just like your foot falling asleep, symptoms of a mild pinched nerve usually include tingling or numbness, the “pins and needles” feeling you may be used to occasionally.
+Just like your foot falling asleep, symptoms of a mild pinched nerve usually include tingling or numbness, such as the “pins and needles” feeling you may be used to occasionally.
 Other symptoms can last longer, recur over time, or even be constant.
-Any of these scenarios is a sign you should visit a chiropractor in Conyers for relief.
+These scenarios are signs you should visit a chiropractor in Conyers for relief.
 Other symptoms that mean you should seek care include muscle spasms, shooting pain, weakness or pain in muscles, and decreased sensation in the impacted area.
+In a severe or untreated case, you could begin losing the use of an extremity like an arm or a leg.

 Causes of a Pinched Nerve